 It is funding allocated by the DfE to'raise attainment of disadvantaged pupils of all abilities in order to reach their potential.'
-Children in care are one group of children who receive Pupil Premium to raise attainment.
+It is sometimes referred to as PP+.

 PPG funding cannot be spent on adminstration tasks, clothing or transport costs.
 Please see Halton Virtual School PP+ Policy for further information.